|

 Alcohol did not, however, increase aggression in subordinate monkeys, which

+exhibited low levels of aggression and testosterone (6).
 These findings may shed some light on the life cycle of

 violence in humans.
 In humans, violence occurs largely among adolescent and